rancher-sandbox/rancher-desktop/docs/installing.md

 ### Uninstalling .deb Package

-You can remove the package, repository and key with:
+You can remove the package, repository, and key with:

 ```
 sudo apt remove --autoremove rancher-desktop